Empress Nagako: Early life

-Princess Nagako was born in Kuni-no-miya's family home in Tokyo, Japan on 6 March 1903, into one of the Ōke branches of the Imperial House of Japan, which were eligible to provide an heir to the throne of Japan (by adoption).
-She was therefore a princess by birth, as the daughter of Kuniyoshi, Prince Kuni (1873–1929) by his consort, Chikako (1879–1956).
-While her father was a scion of the imperial family itself, her mother descended from daimyōs, the feudal or military aristocracy.
-Nagako would become one of the last Japanese who could remember what life was like inside the Japanese aristocracy in the years before the Second World War.
+Princess Nagako (良子女王, Nagako Joō) was born on 6 March 1903 in the family residence of the Kuni-no-miya in Tokyo, Japan.
+She belonged to one of the Ōke cadet branches of the Imperial House of Japan, which were eligible to provide an heir to the Japanese throne by adoption.
+By birth she held the title of princess, as the daughter of Kuniyoshi, Prince Kuni (1873–1929) and his consort, Chikako (1879–1956).
+While her father was a scion of the imperial family, her mother descended from daimyō, the feudal military aristocracy.
+Nagako would later be remembered as one of the last Japanese to have experienced life within the aristocracy prior to the Second World War.

-As a young girl, Nagako attended the Girls' Department of Peers' School in Tokyo (now Gakushūin), which was a school set up especially for the daughters of the aristocracy and imperial family.
-Among her cohort was Crown Princess Bangja of Korea (then known as Princess Masako Nashimoto).
-Following her betrothal at age fourteen, Nagako was withdrawn from this school and began a six-year training program aimed at developing the accomplishments deemed necessary for an empress.
+As a child, Nagako attended the Girls' Department of the Peers' School in Tokyo (now Gakushūin), an institution established specifically for the daughters of the aristocracy and imperial family.
+Among her contemporaries was Yi Bangja, Crown Princess of Korea (then Princess Masako Nashimoto).
+At the age of fourteen, following her betrothal to the Crown Prince, Nagako was withdrawn from school and entered a six-year training program designed to cultivate the accomplishments considered essential for a future empress.

 Marriage and children

-Nagako was betrothed to her distant cousin the Crown Prince Hirohito, later the Emperor Shōwa (1901–1989) at a very young age, in a match arranged by their parents, which was usual in Japanese society at that time.
-Her lineage and her father's unblemished military career were the major considerations.
-In a step away from tradition, Hirohito was allowed to choose his own bride.
-Nagako herself had no choice in the matter.
-In 1917, at the age of 14, she and other eligible women participated in a tea ceremony at the Imperial Palace while the Crown Prince watched unseen from behind a screen.
-He eventually selected Nagako.
-Prime Minister Yamagata Aritomo, a prince from a rival clan, was said to be opposed to Hirohito's choice.
-He and other royal clans tried to dissuade him from marrying her, arguing that she had colour-blind relatives on her mother's side of the family.
-In January 1919, the engagement of Princess Nagako to the then-Crown Prince Hirohito was announced.
-During their six-year courtship, they met only nine times and were always accompanied by a chaperon.
+Nagako was betrothed at a young age to her distant cousin, Crown Prince Hirohito, in a marriage arranged by their parents, which was common in Japanese society at the time.
+Her lineage and her father's distinguished military career were the main factors considered.
+Breaking with tradition, Hirohito was allowed to choose his own bride, although Nagako herself had no say in the matter.
+In 1917, at the age of 14, she and several other candidates for betrothal took part in a tea ceremony at the Tokyo Imperial Palace, while the Crown Prince observed from behind a screen.
+He ultimately chose Nagako.

+Prime Minister Yamagata Aritomo, a prince from a rival clan, was reportedly opposed to Hirohito's choice.
+He and other royal clans tried to dissuade him, claiming that Nagako's maternal relatives included individuals with colour-blindness.
+In January 1919, the engagement of Princess Nagako to Crown Prince Hirohito was officially announced.
+During their six-year engagement, they met only nine times, each under the supervision of a chaperone.